GogiPuttar/cs50-project-game-development/README.md

 Despite this being an extension, every line of code has been added by me based on my understanding.

 The augmentation is inspired from the [meme](https://www.youtube.com/watch?v=Wl959QnD3lM) WIDE PUTIN.
 When the user-controlled character captures the flag and completes the objective, they becomes W I D E and the track of the meme starts playing in the background.
+This also offers them a functional advantage because being W I D E makes you less likely to fall into holes in the ground.

 Further augmentations and improvement include:
 * Addition of levels and checkpoints